symfony/symfony-docs/security/custom_authentication_provider.rst

             // Validate that the nonce is *not* in cache
             // if it is, this could be a replay attack if ($cacheItem->isHit()) {
+                // In a real world application you should throw a custom
+                // exception extending the AuthenticationException
-                throw new NonceExpiredException('Previously used nonce detected');
+                throw new AuthenticationException('Previously used nonce detected');
             }

             // Store the item in cache for 5 minutes